mongodb/terraform-provider-mongodbatlas/docs/data-sources/clusters.md

 subcategory: "Deprecated"
 ---

 **WARNING:** This data source is deprecated, use `mongodbatlas_advanced_clusters`.
-To learn more about how to migrate, please read the [Migration Guide](../guides/cluster-to-advanced-cluster-migration-guide).
+To learn more see the [Migration Guide: Cluster to Advanced Cluster](../guides/cluster-to-advanced-cluster-migration-guide).

 # Data Source: mongodbatlas_clusters